＊All Rights Reserved. Please refrain from the unauthorized use of project photos.

 Kokka Fabric (KF): What did you think of the fabric you used for this project?

-KF: How should we use this skirt in everyday situations?
+KF: How should we use this pouch in everyday situations?

-KF: Thank you very much, Anriko!
+KF: Thank you very much, Mioko!
 Here are sewing instructions along with step by step photos from her.
 Enjoy crafting!